 The Company is party to various environmental matters.
-These include obligations to investigate and mitigate the effects on the environment of the disposal of certain materials at various operating and non-operating sites.
+These include obligations to investigate and mitigate the effects on the environment of non-operating former manufacturing sites acquired through corporate acquisitions and the disposal of certain materials at non-owned waste management facilities.
 The Company is currently performing environmental assessments and remediation at these sites, as appropriate.

-At December 31, 2018, an accrual of approximately \$1.9 million had been recorded for environmental remediation (of which \$600,000 was classified in other current liabilities), representing management's best estimate of the probable and reasonably estimable costs of known remediation obligations for one of the Company's subsidiaries.
+At March 31, 2019, an accrual of approximately \$1.7 million had been recorded for environmental remediation (of which \$600,000 was classified in other current liabilities), related to the non-operating former manufacturing sites, representing management's best estimate of the probable and reasonably estimable costs of known remediation obligations for one of the Company's subsidiaries.
 The accrual does not consider the effects of inflation and anticipated expenditures are not discounted to their present value.
-Changes in the accrued environmental remediation obligation from the prior fiscal year reflect payments charged against the accrual.
+Changes in the accruad environmental remediation obligation from the prior fiscal year reflect payments charged against the accrual.
 While final resolution of these contingencies could result in costs different than current accruals, management believes the ultimate outcome will not have a significant effect on the Company's consolidated results of operations or financial position.